bifurcation/tls-pake/draft-barnes-tls-pake.md

 DH key pair.
 The format of the key share `S` is the same as for a `KeyShareEntry` value from the same group.

+Use of SPAKE2 authenication and standard client certificate based authentication are not mutually exclusive.
+A server may include an `spake2` extension in its ServerHello, and also send a CertificateRequest message to the client.

-If a server selects SPAKE2 authentication, then it MUST NOT send an extension of type `key_share`, `pre_shared_key`, or `early_data`.
+If a server encforces SPAKE2 authentication, then it MUST NOT send an extension of type `key_share`, `pre_shared_key`, or `early_data`.

 ```